What is an LLC?

 Privacy

-When you hire Epik and Registered Agents, Inc. to form your LLC for you, you get the added bonus of keeping your own personal home address off of your filings.
+When you hire Epik to form your LLC for you, you get the added bonus of keeping your own personal home address off of your filings.
 Our address is listed on government forms that become public record, and your data stays safe with us and only us.

 We know that keeping track of annual deadlines and understanding new requirements is the least exciting thing about running a business.
 We stay on top of what you have to do so that you can keep doing what you want to do.